dingusagar/BruteCall/README.md

 # BruteCall

-So what is this app all about.
 <B>
+So what is this app all about?

 You try to call someone <br>
 But they dont pick up <br>
 So you want to call them again and again till they pick up <br>